NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 It is not important to know very accurately the values of ``--first-ground-pos`` and ``--last-ground-pos``.
-The trajectory of the camera center ground footprint will be computed, its endpoints closest to these two values will be found, which in turn will be used to find the camera positions in orbit.
+The trajectory of the camera center ground footprint will be computed, its endpoints closest to these two values will be found, which in turn will be used to find the orbital segment endpoints.

 .. figure:: ../images/sfm_view_nadir_off_nadir.png
    :name: sat_sim_illustration_nadir_off_nadir